ippontech/blog-usa/posts/stargate.md

 --header 'Content-Type: application/json'
 ```

-But what makes Stargate awesome is that I can also use GraphQL to retrieve my document with a query:
+But what makes Stargate awesome is that I can also use GraphQL to retrieve my document:

 ```
 query vehicles {